speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-11-20-[OS] Virtual Memory.md

 ## Basic Page Replacement

 1. Find the location of the desired page on disk.

-2. Find a free frame: - If there is a free frame, use it. - If there is no free frame, use a page replacement algorithm to select a victim frame. - Write victim frame to disk if dirty
+2. Find a free frame:

+   - If there is a free frame, use it.

+   - If there is no free frame, use a page replacement algorithm to select a victim frame.
+     - Write victim frame to disk if dirty (만약 dirty면 swap out을 먼저 해줘야 함.)

 3. Bring the desired page into the (newly) free frame.
 Update the page and frame tables.

 4. Continue the process by restarting the instruction that caused the trap

 Note now potentially 2 page transfers for page fault – increasing EAT